lukemorales/query-key-factory/.changeset/olive-zoos-wash.md

 ```

 #### Generated output for a query key is always an object
-With the new API, the output of an entry will always be an object according to what options you've declared in the factory (e.g.: if you returned an array or declared an object with only `queryKey`, your output will be `{ queryKey: [...values] }`, if you also declared `queryFn` it will be added to that object, and `context` will be available inside `_ctx`):
+With the new API, the output of an entry will always be an object according to what options you've declared in the factory (e.g.: if you returned an array or declared an object with only `queryKey`, your output will be `{ queryKey: [...values] }`, if you also declared `queryFn` it will be added to that object, and `contextQueries` will be available inside `_ctx`):

 ```diff
 export const todosKeys = createQueryKeys('todos', {